About the Sony Cyber-shot® DSC-RX100 VII

 - Electronic Shutter: The camera shoots with the electronic shutter only.
 The shutter speed can be set from 30 seconds to 1/32000 second.
 Only the electronic shutter sound is heard, and can be turned off, if desired.

-Clear Image/Digital Zoom: In addition to the 8x optical zoom, you can reach higher zoom scales by engaging the Clear Image Zoom or the Digital Zoom, or both.
+Clear Image/Digital Zoom: In addition to the 8x optical zoom, you can reach higher zoom scales by engaging the Smart Zoom, Clear Image Zoom, or Digital Zoom.
+Smart Zoom partially crops an image without image degradation.
 Clear Image Zoom enlarges the center of the image digitally up to 2x with little or no image degradation.
-The amount of zoom depends upon the image size as follows:

 Optical SteadyShot: Optical SteadyShot can help prevent image blurring that occurs when shooting still images or movies hand-held, in low light, or when zoomed to the telephoto end of the zoom range.
 Optical SteadyShot's stabilization is equivalent to shooting at a faster shutter speed of 4.0 stops at 200mm to give you better, sharper image quality.